Tanisha Scott

-Tanisha Scott (born in Toronto, Ontario) is a three-time MTV VMA-nominated choreographer best known for her work with Rihanna, Alicia Keys, Sean Paul and Beyoncé.
+Tanisha Scott (born in Toronto, Ontario) is a three-time MTV VMA-nominated choreographer best known for her work with Rihanna, Alicia Keys, Drake, Sean Paul and Beyoncé.
 She is noted for incorporating Jamaican dancehall moves into mainstream music.

 Early life

 Tanisha Scott was born in Toronto, Ontario.
 Her entry to dance was greatly influenced by her Jamaican roots.
 Her father owned a sound system and that inspired her love of music and movement.
 While she was enrolled at the University of Windsor on a track scholarship, she joined the local hip-hop dance troupe Do Dat.
 Scott auditioned for a backup dancer slot on Mya's tour and was selected for the gig by Sho-Tyme, the singer's then-choreographer.
 Director Hype Williams booked Scott as a dancer for various videos early in her career, including a FUBU commercial featuring LL Cool J.

-She earned her first choreography credit for the Little X-directed video "Gimme The Light" for Sean Paul and continues as the artist's choreographer and creative director for tours and videos.
+She earned her first choreography credit for the Little X-directed video "Gimme the Light" for Sean Paul and continues as the artist's choreographer and creative director for tours and videos.

 Career

-In 2003, Vibe magazine's Rob Kenner wrote that Scott's choreography for Sean Paul's "Gimme The Light" video "introduced the latest Jamaican dances to the MTV crowd."
+In 2003, Vibe magazine's Rob Kenner wrote that Scott's choreography for Sean Paul's "Gimme the Light" video "introduced the latest Jamaican dances to the MTV crowd."
 The next year, she was nominated for an MTV Video Music Award in the Best Choreography category for Sean Paul's "Like Glue."
 She was nominated again in 2006 for Sean Paul's "Temperature" and in 2007 for rapper Eve's "Tambourine."